Illinois Academic Fellowship Program

 The Illinois Academic Fellowship Program helps new legal academics place into tenure-stream positions at U.S. law schools.

-In recent years, our fellows have obtained tenure-stream positions at law schools that include the University of California-Berkeley, Indiana University-Bloomington, University of Arizona, University of Alabama, University of Nebraska and Pennsylvania State University.
+In recent years, our fellows have obtained tenure-stream positions at law schools that include the University of California-Irvine, Indiana University-Bloomington, University of Arizona, University of Alabama, University of Nebraska and Pennsylvania State University.

 Fellows spend one or two years in residence at the College of Law researching and writing under the close mentorship of Illinois faculty, teaching one course per semester, and fully participating in the College’s famously rich intellectual environment.
 Fellows are treated like tenure-stream faculty although with a light teaching load and no administrative responsibilities.
 Fellows are provided with the support and counseling necessary to the development of a serious scholarly portfolio.
 By the end of the program, we expect fellows to be competitive for tenure-track positions at leading law schools.